mvolkmann/blog/src/swift/DocC.md

 ## Generating Documentation

-To generate DocC documentation for a project opened in Xcode, select Product ...
+There are three ways to generate DocC documentation for an Xcode project.

+1. In Xcode select Product ...
 Build Documentation or press cmd-ctrl-shift-d.
+1. In Xcode "Build Settings", set "Build Documentation During Build" to Yes to automatically build documentation every time the project is compiled.
+1. Run the command "xcodebuild docbuild" from a terminal or in a CI pipeline.

 After generating the documentation, a documentation window is opened.

+## Documentation Window

-This window has a left nav that contains lists of names.
+Documentation windows have a left nav that contains lists of names.
 Clicking a name displays its documentation in the main area.

 The left nav begins with a section titled "Workspace Documentation".